dey44and/point-to-point-encryption/README.md

 $ g++ -c RC6.cpp -o RC6.o
 $ g++ -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) RC6.o pywrap.cpp -o MyLib$(python3-config --extension-suffix)
 ```
-- Create a *.py* file to link library with the module and put this text in it.
+- Create a *.py* file to link library with the module and put this text in it (both _.py_ and _.so_ should be moved inside same folder).
 ```python
 def __bootstrap__():
     global __bootstrap__, __loader__, __file__